xyzhang30/Breakout_Game/doc/PLAN.md

 ## Class Ideas

  * Idea #1: Ball class: has all the information about the ball itself, includes it's x and y coordinates, radius, etc.
-   * getX(), getY(), setX(), setY() methods would be included in this class to get or set the position of the ball.
-Will be used in a step() method elsewhere for animation
+   * getVelocityX(), getVelocityY(), setVelocityX(), setVelocityY() methods would be included in this class to get or set the velocity of the ball, mainly used for bouncing off of walls, bricks, and the paddle.

- * Idea #2: Brick class: has properties of different blocks, used to generate the blocks on the screen after reading in the level block layout from a file
+ * Idea #2: Block class: has properties of different blocks, used to generate the blocks on the screen after reading in the level block layout from a file
    * getType(), cleared() should be methods in this class.
 Cleared checks for whether this block is hit/is hit enough times to be removed, and getType gets the type of the block, in order to determine how many hits are needed to clear it, and whether to drop a power up when cleared

- * Idea #3: Game class: controls the entire flow of the game: when to deduct/add lives, when to move on to the next level, etc.
+ * Idea #3: Paddle class: includes the paddle
-   * goToLevel() is a method in this class.
-It would be called when all blocks are cleared, or a cheat key for skip level is pressed, it will call controller to switch the level.
+   * move() would be a method in this class to get the

- * Idea #4: Controller class: includes the information of the game: current level, current lives, etc.
+ * Idea #4: LevelControl class: includes the information of the game: current level, current lives, etc.
-   * incrementLevel() would be a method in this class, to increase the level number by 1 once the current level is cleared.
+   * setLevel(), nextLevel() and loseLife() would be methods in this class.
+NextLevel() increases the level number by 1 once the current level is cleared; SetLevel() skips to the level specified in the parameter when a cheatkey is pressed; loseLife() decrease the lives by 1, called when the ball goes off the bottom of the screen.